 Use whole dollar amounts in the estimator.

 Note: The current information provided from the estimator will be based on 2019 withholding tables.
 Users must come back in 2020 to obtain withholding information for the 2020 tax year.

-The Tax Withholding Estimator helps you identify your tax withholding to make sure you have the right amount of tax withheld from your paycheck at work.
+The IRS encourages everyone to use the Tax Withholding Estimator to perform a “paycheck checkup.”
+This will help you make sure you have the right amount of tax withheld from your paycheck.

 There are several reasons to check your withholding:

 - Checking your withholding can help protect against having too little tax withheld and facing an unexpected tax bill or penalty at tax time next year.